Guliba Florence Hakim

 Project Number: 179.1028

-The people of South Sudan have suffered from civil war, conflict and violent conflict for almost 70 years.
-In the process, the population suffers in different ways.
+The people of South Sudan have been suffering from civil war, conflicts and violent clashes for almost 70 years.
+The population suffers in different ways.
 Men die as soldiers, have to flee, become victims and perpetrators at the same time.
 Women have a different role in the conflict.
-They try to keep the family together, to provide for them and at the same time to get money for the family and for the education of their children.
-Become the head of the family all at once, and in a country where a woman's voice has long been historically and culturally irrelevant.
-The project focuses on promoting equal rights for women, in leadership positions, but also in education and business, and overcoming violence against women.
+They try to keep the family together, provide for them and at the same time earn money for the family and for their children's education.
+As a result, they suddenly become the head of the family in a country where a woman's voice has long been historically and culturally irrelevant.

 The empowerment of women and girls in all areas.
 This includes a safe space to exchange ideas, to comfort each other, to build themselves up and to be able to talk about and process what they have experienced.
 Furthermore, we support them in building up an economic income and in their desire for education.